apehex/tokun/articles/tokun.md

 - the proposed model has a different architecture from transformers
 - the best training data is **not** human text but random bytes

-Also, the text will be split in chunks of 16 Unicode characters, regardless of the content and meaning.
+Input text will be split in chunks of 16 Unicode characters, regardless of the content and meaning.

 Obfuscated code, raw HEX or brainf\*ck programming language are all compressed by a factor 16: